tailcallhq/tailcallhq.github.io/graphql/grahql-vue-client.md

 | Vue Query + Fetch API         | ~1 KB + ~152.4 KB               | Low            | Basic (Managed by Vue Query)            | Moderate          | Browser-native, minimal setup           |

 (*) culled from *bundlephobia.com\*

+### Caching Capabilities
+Caching is essential for optimizing the performance and efficiency of data fetching in GraphQL.

+1. **Apollo Client**:
+   - Normalized caching (stores entities by ID)
+   - Automatic cache updates
+   - Manual cache manipulation
+   - Persistence and rehydration
+   - Optimistic updates
+2. **Urql**:
+   - Document caching (stores full query responses)
+   - Customizable caching with exchangers
+   - Persistence support
+3. **Angular HttpClient (all combinations):**
+   - HTTP caching
+   - Time-based caching
+   - Manual cache manipulation
+   - Persistence and rehydration
+   - Stale-while-revalidate strategy

+## Error Handling

+## Common Issues and Resolutions

+### 1. Apollo Client

+1. **Issue**: Cache inconsistencies **Resolution**: Use `refetchQueries` option when mutating data or implement cache update functions.
+2. **Issue**: Overfeching data **Resolution**: Utilize fragment colocation and implement proper query splitting.

+### 2. Urql

+1. **Issue**: Stale data after mutations **Resolution**: Use the `cache-and-network` fetch policy or implement manual cache updates.
+2. **Issue**: SSR hydration mismatches **Resolution**: Ensure consistent query variables between server and client, or use the `ssrExchange`.

+### 3. Vue Query (with GraphQL Request, Axios, or Fetch API)

+1. **Issue**: Stale data displayed briefly before refetch **Resolution**: Adjust `staleTime` and `cacheTime` options to fine-tune caching behavior.
+2. **Issue**: Unnecessary refetches on component remount **Resolution**: Implement proper query keys and adjust `refetchOnMount` option.

+### Use Cases for Each Method

+- **Apollo Client**: Best for large-scale applications needing complex state management and data synchronization.
+- **Urql**: Suitable for medium-sized projects where simplicity and performance are prioritized.
+- **Vue Query + GraphQL Request**: Ideal for projects requiring high flexibility with minimal GraphQL-specific setup.
+- **Vue Axios + GraphQL Request**: Preferred when developers are already familiar with Axios and need robust HTTP capabilities.
+- **Vue Query + Fetch API**: Optimal for projects that require a minimalistic approach with no additional dependencies.

+## Conclusion

+By understanding the distinct features and use cases of each method, developers can select the most appropriate GraphQL fetching technique for their Vue.js projects.
+This guide aims to equip developers with the knowledge to efficiently integrate GraphQL data fetching into their applications, regardless of scale or complexity.